GeovaneDaSilva/resume-backend-clean-architecture/README.md

-# CRUD CLEAN ARCHITECTURE AND SOLID
+# CRUD CLEAN ARCHITECTURE AND SOLID AND SIGN IN/ LOGIN TDD
 ## npm install
 ## npm test
 ## Create a process.env.VAR file to configure nodemailer